anabrid/lucipy/docs/pybrid.rst

    let's get back to the start and work synchronously, which *dramatically* reduces the mental load.

+No typing
+   There is little advantage of having a loosely typed server (firmware without typed JSON mapping) but a strongly typed client (pybrid with `pydantic <https://docs.pydantic.dev/>`_), hosted in a loosely typed language such as Python.
+It also reduces development speed when the protocol itself is in change.
+So for the time being, lucipy does not provide any assistance on correctly typed protocol messages.
+Instead, it intentionally makes it easy to write any kind of messages to the microcontroller.

 Not a framework
    My personal preference between frameworks and libraries are *always* libraries.
 Frameworks dramatically reduce the freedom of implementing near ideas.
 One of the three modes of operation